ff6347/lifelines/README.md

-The course "Input/Output Fundamentals of Process-Oriented Design" took place during the winter semester '15/'16 and was supervised by [Fabian Morón Zirfas] (https://github.com/fabiantheblind) at the [University of Applied Sciences Potsdam] (http://www.fh-potsdam.de/).
+The course "Input/Output Fundamentals of Process-Oriented Design" took place during the winter semester '15/'16 at the [University of Applied Sciences Potsdam] (http://www.fh-potsdam.de/).
 See more results of the seminar:
 1- Algorithms (analog-digital-adaption): LINK/ LIFELINES 2- Datavisualization (of the International Space Station Data): LINK/ ENCOUNTERS IN SPACE